joelmoss/phlexible/README.md

 ##### Options

 - `:class`      - Specify the HTML class name of the button (not the form).
 - `:form_class` - Specify the HTML class name of the form (default: 'button_to').
 - `:data`       - This option can be used to add custom data attributes.
+- `:params`     - Hash of parameters to be rendered as hidden fields within the form.
 - `:method`     - Symbol of the HTTP verb.
 Supported verbs are :post (default), :get, :delete, :patch, and :put.

 ### `AliasView`